Logo

 Minimalism is out, midimalism is in.
 Learn how to design spaces with curated warmth - the perfect balance between sterile emptiness and chaotic clutter.

 Minimalism had its moment.
 For years, we've been told that less is more - that the perfect interior means white walls, empty surfaces, and furniture that looks like it's never been sat on.
 But in 2026, designers and clients are pushing back.
 They want homes that actually feel like homes.
+It's one of the trends we're most excited about in our 2026 design outlook.

 Welcome to the age of midimalism.